cavanhussein/shiftManager/README.md

 ```
 * PATCH /api/shift/{id}:
 	* This will attempt to update an existing shift for given user.
 Note, if there is another existing shift for this user that conflicts with the given shift’s startTime or endTime a Bad request error will be returned saying there is a conflicting shift.
+	* Response will be similar to the GET by ID response.
 	* The request body should look like the following:
 ```
 {